 Sandy, Madison’s kitty brushed against my legs.
 ‘Where was Sandy?’
 I crouched down and checked the kitten’s paws and mouth.

-‘She followed me outside,’ Mum replied, handing Madison the container of sprinkles.
+‘She followed me outside,’ Mum replied, then handed Madison the container of sprinkles.

 I added my notes about Sandy then poked the pencil behind my ear and placed the notebook onto the table.
-‘Can I help decorate the cookies, Mum?’
+‘Can I help decorate the cookies?’

 ‘Wash your hands and show Madison how to use the icing gun.’

 Obediently but aggravated, I moved to the sink and washed my hands.
 I still think Madison did it.
 I kept my eyes on miss goody two-shoes while I turned on the tap.
 Little sister seems to always avoid punishment.